-Every fall, a dozen students take up a semester-long residence in Arezzo, Italy, where they are taught both by Furman and Italian teachers in courses that include conducting, music history, and Italian language.
-One-on-one studio instruction is the central component of the program, and each student works closely with an accomplished Italian artist who helps prepare them for performances that take place in a variety of configurations and venues.
-Our program is open to juniors and seniors in all music degree programs and to non-majors with significant musical backgrounds.
+One-on-one studio instruction is the central component of the program.
+Participants work weekly with accomplished Italian artist/teachers who continue their development as student musicians by helping prepare them for performances that take place in a variety of configurations and venues.
+Participation in the program is open to music majors in all degree programs and to non-majors with significant musical backgrounds.

 Students will typically take a full course load of 16 credits.

 Courses offered by Furman faculty include: